GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Every now and then I feel a temptation to design a programming language but then I just lie down until it goes away.
+> ### I think it is inevitable that people program poorly.
+Training will not substantially help matters.
+We have to learn to live with it.
 >
-> ~ *L. Peter Deutsch*
+> ~ *Alan Perlis*

 ---
 ## 🏎 Quick Facts